College students sitting in the university quad

-Drug Abuse Among College Campuses & Students
+Drug Abuse Among College Students and Campuses

 Substance abuse is the most prevalent among college students and campuses.
 With increased stress and the pressure to fit in, college students are more likely to succumb to trying drugs and drinking alcohol.
 College drug abuse is a serious issue on many campuses.
 Continue reading to learn more and find out how you or a loved one can get treatment.